Couchers-org/couchers/app/frontend/README.md

 2. Make sure you have the development environment going (see below).

-3. Create a new branch for your issue eg. `feature/global-search`, `bug/no-duplicate-users` or `refactor/fix-host-requests`
+3. Create a new branch for your issue under 'frontend/issue-type/branch-name' eg. `frontend/feature/global-search`, `frontend/bug/no-duplicate-users` or `frontend/refactor/fix-host-requests`

 4. Do some code!
 It is good to commit regularly, but if possible your code should successfully compile with each commit.